nystudio107/craft-closure/README.md

 Twig unfortunately [has no plans](https://github.com/twigphp/Twig/issues/3402) to allow for more widespread usage of arrow function closures.

-Closure allows you to use arrow function closures anywhere, which is especially useful [Laravel Collection methods](https://laravel.com/docs/9.x/collections#available-methods), many of which take a closure as a parameter.
+Craft Closure allows you to use arrow function closures anywhere, which is especially useful [Laravel Collection methods](https://laravel.com/docs/9.x/collections#available-methods), many of which take a closure as a parameter.

 ## Using Closure